Research Data Services currently supports the three major statistical software packages, SAS, Stata, and SPSS.

 Syracuse University has site licenses for each of these packages and offers them at a highly discounted price for students, faculty and staff.
 To order your own copy please go to ITS' Software Licenses page and follow the instructions there.

-The G-SIC also has ArcGIS available for your use.
+The Library also has ArcGIS available for your use.
 These can be used with the data management and statistical analysis capabilities of SAS, Stata and SPSS for some truly interesting and cutting-edge projects.

 Deciding Which Package to Use